 Heatmap¶

-A heatmap is a data visualization tool that intuitively displays user interactions on web pages, such as clicks and scrolls, using color gradients.
-This color coding helps front-end engineers quickly identify elements of interest to users and areas that may need optimization.
-For example, high-frequency regions on the heatmap might indicate a strong demand for specific features, guiding engineers to highlight or enhance these features.
+A heatmap is a data visualization tool that intuitively displays user interactions on a web page using color gradients, such as clicks and scrolling.
+This color coding helps frontend engineers quickly identify elements users focus on and areas that may need optimization.
+For example, high-frequency areas on the click heatmap might indicate strong user demand for specific features, guiding engineers to highlight interfaces or enhance functionalities.

-At the same time, heatmaps can reveal frustration points users encounter while searching for information or functionality, helping engineers discover and resolve these obstacles, thereby improving the usability and satisfaction of the user interface.
-Heatmaps provide direct feedback based on user behavior, enabling engineers to make more precise design decisions and optimize the user experience.
+At the same time, heatmaps can reveal frustration points users may encounter while searching for information or features, helping engineers discover and resolve these obstacles, improving the usability and satisfaction of the user interface.
+Heatmaps provide engineers with direct feedback based on user behavior, enabling them to make more precise design decisions and optimize user experience.

 Viewing Heatmaps¶